franaln/mg-pythia-delphes/README.md

 run_mg_pythia_delphes_with_condor.py -c config.yml -o output_dir
 `

-where the configuration file should be in yaml format like the following example (more examples in example/test*.yml):
+where the configuration file should be in yaml format like the following example (more examples in examples):

 ```
 run: